Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

-The printed output of the `eprintln!` macro shows the structure of the `LitStr` AST that was generated from the input tokens.
-It shows the string literal value (`"hello, world"`) and other details about the token, such as its kind (`Str`).
+The output of the `eprintln!` macro shows the structure of the `LitStr` AST that was generated from the input tokens.
+It shows the string literal value (`"hello, world"`) and other metadata about the token, such as its kind (`Str`), suffix (`None`), and span.

-### `quote` crate
+### The `quote` crate

+Another important crate is the `quote` crate.
+This crate is pivotal in the code generation portion of the macro.

-Once the proc macro has finished analyzing and transforming the AST, it can use the `quote` crate or another code generation library to convert the AST back into a stream of tokens.
-The proc macro then returns this `TokenStream`, which the Rust compiler uses to replace the original proc macro call in the source code.
+Once a proc macro has finished analyzing and transforming the AST, it can use the `quote` crate or a similar code generation library to convert the AST back into a token stream.
+After that, it returns the `TokenStream`, which the Rust compiler uses to replace the original stream in the source code.

-Here is an example of how a proc macro can generate new code based on an abstract syntax tree (AST) in Rust.
+Take the below example of `my_macro`:

 ```rust
 use proc_macro::TokenStream;